 Workshop held on-board the MV Balmoral, a large passenger vessel moored outside M Shed in Bristol's Floating Harbour

 Through sponsorship from industry partners we aim to provide a day workshop for 30 young people for £300 or less.
+Some activities and courses are free.

 Understanding jobs and opportunities